apivideo/php-sdk/README.md

  *********************************
 */

-// Get caption for a video
+// Get chapter for a video
 $client->chapters->get($videoId, $language);

 // Get all chapters for a video